hellonico/niclojure/texten/01_Start.md

 Other developers can then use your code using the dependency syntax with have seen.

+Also, not that you should have a look at the output of:

+    lein help deploying

+To see how to deploy to other repositories, especially private ones.

 ### (I can) see your dependencies

 As a quick refresher, remember you can always see your dependencies with Leiningen using the following command: